Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: Proofs for Section

-Intuitively, the CIs in $\Omc_\Imc$ of the form (i)-(iii) ensure that every model gives rise to an \Lmc-simulation (of restricted signature) from the model to \Imc, where (i) corresponds to the (total) condition, (ii) to the (atom) condition, and (iii) to the (forth) and (iforth) conditions.
-The remaining types of CIs, (iv) and (v), ensure that a model of $\Omc_\Imc$ cannot be extended in any non-trivial way without violating the simulation property.
+Intuitively, the CIs in $\Omc_{\mn{alt}}^\Imc$ of the form (i)-(iii) ensure that any model \Jmc of $\Omc_{\mn{alt}}^\Imc$ admits an \Lmc-simulation (of restricted signature) to \Imc, where (i) corresponds to the (total) Condition, (ii) to the (atom) Condition, and (iii) to the (Rel) and, possibly, (iRel) Condition.
+The remaining types of CIs, (iv) and (v), ensure that \Jmc cannot be extended in any non-trivial way without violating this simulation property.

 Note that, in contrast to the fitting ontologies constructed from the positive examples, this ontology is of exponential size in $||\Imc||$, due to the number of CIs of the form (v), but is independent of the size and number of positive examples.